artefactual/atom-docs/admin-manual/maintenance/logging.rst

    Logging: http://symfony.com/legacy/doc/gentle-introduction/1_4/en/16-Application-Management-Tools#chapter_16_logging

-Example 1: Add a cli factory for increased logging
+Example 1: Add a CLI factory for increased logging
 --------------------------------------------------

 You can also add new factories to the ``factories.yml`` file, to create custom